groupmm/BPSD_scripts/README.md

 Johannes Zeitler (johannes.zeitler@audiolabs-erlangen.de), 2024

 Accompanying code for J. Zeitler, C. Weiß, V. Arifi-Müller, and M. Müller, “BPSD: A coherent multi-version dataset for analyzing the first movements of Beethoven’s piano sonatas.”
-Transactions of the International Society for Music Information Retrieval (TISMIR), submitted 2024.
+Transactions of the International Society for Music Information Retrieval, 7(1), 195-212, 2024.

 ## Overview